 - Must be a citizen of the United States of America

 - Pass a Civil Service written entrance test

 - Be at least 18 years of age to take the Civil Service written entrance exam but not have attained 36 years of age at the time of hire

 - Be a graduate of an accredited high school OR have an equivalency certificate issued by the Texas Education Agency (or the equivalent agency in another state or District of Columbia)

 - Must meet all requirements of the Texas Commission on Fire Protection and the EMT National Registry

 How to Apply

 The City of Temple Fire Department is subject to Civil Service as defined in Local Government Code Chapter 143.
 The first step to becoming a Temple Firefighter is passing the Civil Service exam.
 Exams are given on an as needed basis, no less than once per year.
-You may register online or obtain a registration packet in the Human Resources office located at 1 S. 1st, Street.

 The City of Temple is an Equal Opportunity Employer (EOE).

 The Eligibility List is established as a result of the final examination scores (passing is 70) and is valid for one (1) year, unless otherwise exhausted.
 An additional five (5) points shall be added to the passing examination grade for an applicant who served on active duty in the United States Armed Forces for not less than one (1) year, and received an honorable discharge.
 A DD214 Member 4 form must be submitted with the registration form or prior to the start of the exam to be considered.